futel/dialplan-functions/README-deploy.md

 Update the stage TwiML Application Resources and SIP Domains to point to the instance as in twilio-sip-server README-deploy.

+For the SIP domains, the package is "dialers" and the function is "dial_outgoing".

+For the Application Resources, the package is "dialers" and the function is "dial_sip_e164".

 ---

 # Promote a stage instance to production